Part 2. How to Manage Your Infrastructure as Code

 Verbosity

 Most configuration management tools provide a DSL for specifying server configuration that is more concise than the equivalent in an ad hoc script.
-For example, you saw Ansible’s YAML-based DSL.
-At first, it might not seem like the code is any shorter than the Bash script: in fact, it’s roughly equal, with around 80 lines of Bash code (script to deploy EC2 instance plus user data script) versus about 80 lines of YAML with Ansible (playbook plus role).
-However, the 80 lines of Ansible code are doing considerably more: the Ansible code supports most CRUD operations, deployment strategies, idempotency, scaling operations to many servers, and consistent code structure.
+For example, the Ansible playbooks and role add up to about 80 lines of code, which at first may not seem any better than the Bash script (which was also roughly 80 lines of code), but the 80 lines of Ansible code are doing considerably more: the Ansible code supports most CRUD operations, deployment strategies, idempotency, scaling operations to many servers, and consistent code structure.
 An ad hoc script that supported all of this would be many times the length.

 Configuration management tools brought a number of advantages over ad hoc scripts, but they also introduced their own drawbacks.
-One big drawback is that some configuration management tools have a considerable setup cost: e.g., you may need to set up master servers and ways to connect to all your other servers (agents or SSH).
-A second big drawback is that most configuration management tools were designed for a mutable infrastructure paradigm: this can be problematic due to configuration drift, where over time, your long-running servers can build up unique histories of changes, so each server is subtly different from the others, which can make it hard to reason about what’s deployed and debug issues.
+One big drawback is that some configuration management tools have a considerable setup cost: e.g., you may need to set up master servers and agents.
+A second big drawback is that most configuration management tools were designed for a mutable infrastructure paradigm, where you have long-running servers that the configuration management tools update (mutate) over and over again, over many years.
+This can be problematic due to configuration drift, where over time, your long-running servers can build up unique histories of changes, so each server is subtly different from the others, which can make it hard to reason about what’s deployed, and even harder to reproduce the issue on another server, all of which makes debugging challenging.

 Key takeaway #2